 In 2011, Governor Branstad appointed Mr. Rastetter to the Board of Regents, State of Iowa.
 He also serves on the board of directors for Hawkeye Energy Holdings, Advanced Bioenergy, and Growth Energy.

-Bruce Rastetter was elected President Pro Tem of the Board of Regents, State of Iowa, on July 12, 2011; he was re-elected for a two-year term on April 26, 2012.
-He became Interim President of the Board on May 1, 2013 and served as President Pro Tem from July 11, 2011 until June 5, 2013.
+Bruce Rastetter was elected the 18th President of the Board of Regents, State of Iowa, on June 5, 2013; he became Interim President on May 1, 2013 and served as President Pro Tem from July 11, 2011 until June 5, 2013.